Mattéo Makhabe

 Mattéo Makhabe (born 28 November 2003) is a French professional footballer who plays as a midfielder for Lille.

 Career

 Makhabe began playing football with Gazelec in 2010, followed by a one year stint at Justices before moving to Bourges.
 He gained notoriety as a youngster due to a YouTube video showcasing his skills that went viral with over a million views.
 He trialled with Lyon in 2013, and joined their youth team shortly after.
 On 9 August 2020, he moved to the youth academy of Lille.
 He began his career with their reserves in 2022, and started training with Lille's senior team in December 2022.
-He made his professional and senior debut with Lille as a late substitute in a 2–0 Coupe de France win over Pau FC on January 2023.
+He made his professional and senior debut with Lille as a late substitute in a 2–0 Coupe de France win over Pau FC in January 2023.